 Each CMDB student is required, by both the Graduate Division and the CMDB Program, to have an Annual Research Progress Evaluation (ARPE).
 This will allow determination of whether the student is making normal and acceptable progress towards completion of her/his Ph.D. dissertation or MS thesis.
-Each student must hold an annual ARPE meeting with all the members of her/his Advisory /Dissertation Committee by June 30 for each year the student is enrolled.
+Each student must hold an annual ARPE meeting with all the members of her/his Advisory /Dissertation by the end of each year the student is enrolled.
 During or following the meeting, the student's Guidance Committee must prepare a written evaluation using the CMDB ARPE Committee Report to be reviewed and signed by the student and all the Committee members.
-Copies of the signed report must be given to the student and each Committee member and a scanned copy of the signed report e-mailed to Mr. Julio Sosa (julio.sosa@ucr.edu) in the CNAS GSAC by July 15 each year.
-Students who do not complete the ARPE process by July 30 will be declared "not in good standing".
+Copies of the signed report must be given to the student and each Committee member and a scanned copy of the signed report e-mailed to Mr. Julio Sosa (julio.sosa@ucr.edu).
+It is strongly recommended that students aim to complete the ARPE meeting and report by June 30 each year.
+Students who do not complete the ARPE process by the assigned deadline may be declared "not in good standing" and be ineligible to continue in the program.
 These students will have a hold placed on their fall quarter enrollment and must schedule a meeting with the Graduate Advisor and propose a plan to fulfill their ARPE requirement in a prompt manner.
-Students who remain classified as "not in good standing" will not be eligible for Teaching Assistant appointment or for financial support from the CMDB Program.
+Students who remain classified as "not in good standing" will also not be eligible for Teaching Assistant appointment or for financial support from the CMDB Program.
 Once the Graduate Advisor is satisfied that the ARPE requirement has been met, a recommendation will be made to the Director to restore the student to "good standing" within the program.